davide-scalzo/react-native-mixpanel/README.md

 //Track event with properties Mixpanel.trackWithProperties('Click Button', {button_type: 'yellow button', button_text: 'magic button'});

-//Create Alias from unique id Mixpanel.createAlias(UNIQUE_ID)

-//Identify
+//Create Alias from unique id, i.e. create a new mixpanel profile: to call when a user signs up, with a unique id that is not used by another mixpanel profile as param
+Mixpanel.createAlias(UNIQUE_ID)

+//Identify, i.e. associate to an existing mixpanel profile: to call when a user logs in and is already registered in Mixpanel with this unique id
 Mixpanel.identify(UNIQUE_ID)

-//Set People properties
+//Set People properties (warning: if no mixpanel profile has been assigned to the current user when this method is called, it will automatically create a new mixpanel profile and the user will no longer be anonymous in Mixpanel)
 Mixpanel.set({"$email": "elvis@email.com"});

+//Set People Properties Once (warning: if no mixpanel profile has been assigned to the current user when this method is called, it will automatically create a new mixpanel profile and the user will no longer be anonymous in Mixpanel)
-//Set People Properties Once Mixpanel.setOnce({"$email": "elvis@email.com", "Created": new Date().toISOString()});
+Mixpanel.setOnce({"$email": "elvis@email.com", "Created": new Date().toISOString()});

 // Timing Events